taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - TypeScript Essentials by Christopher Nance
 - Angular 2 Development with TypeScript by Anton Moiseev and Yakov Fain
 - TypeScript Deep Dive by Basarat Ali Syed
+- Effective TypeScript: 62 Specific Ways to Improve Your TypeScript by Dan Vanderkam

 <br>